JZambrana1612/Florida-Health-Coverage-Insights/README.md

 - **Dimension Setup:** Create a county FIPS mapping table to support joins and ensure name consistency across datasets.

 - **County‑Level Views:** Use `CREATE VIEW` statements (and supporting SQL scripts) to isolate 2022 data and compute year‑over‑year differences from 2019.

-- **Index Modeling:** Standardize scores (z‑scores) for uninsured % and population and blend them into a composite Outreach Priority Index.

 - **Tableau Integration:** Export core views to CSV or connect Tableau directly to MySQL, then build interactive dashboards with filters by year, age and income.